Updated for 2023-2024

 What Sports and Coaching Volunteering Abroad Involves

 Out of the myriad of volunteer abroad opportunities, volunteering for sports and coaching is definitely one of the most straightforward in knowing how you’ll spend your time.
 Aside from the expected duties of leading games, coordinating tournaments among larger groups of kids, and helping young students grasp sports techniques, there are a couple of other things that you might be required to do in order to provide the children a holistic health and exercise experience.
 Because sports and games are such a great way to hook children into academic activities, there is usually some element of teaching English in sports volunteering, especially if the kids are studying English as part of their school’s curriculum.
+This combination of sports and academics it the exact approach that Surfpop takes – they offer a surf camp to disadvantaged kids in Cape Town, South Africa and use that as an opportunity to also provide free math, English, and computer literacy tutoring as well.
 Depending on the country or area’s orientation towards western countries such as the United States and United Kingdom, you may also be asked to teach students interesting western sports that they might not have as much exposure with, including baseball and American football as part of a cultural experience for the children.

 Many volunteer opportunities also encourage volunteers to share sports and games that you are particularly passionate about.
 I’d suggest that you take this opportunity to really put your personality into your work.
 If you’re a huge fan of a lesser-known sport like ultimate Frisbee or even some kind of variation of table tennis, teach it to the kids.
 Students are always hungry to learn more about their foreign teachers and coaches and will be excited to be in the know about a “real” American sport or game.
 Since sports are frequently taught in schools or during English camps, you might also be expected to assist with other school functions, such as taking over a club or holding “English hours”.
 School officials will definitely be interested in harnessing the popularity of sports and games to improve their English-language test scores.
 Of course, all of this can be dependent on your placement location and the specifications of the volunteer experience itself, so be sure to ask specific questions to your point-of-contact before you begin to embark on your volunteer abroad experience.